NonoLeRobot5255/N7/template/template_2A.typ

+// In this template there is 5 parameters :
+// - title
+// - authors
+// - teachers
+// - year
+// - profondeur (for the depth of the table of contents)

 #let project(title: "", authors: (),teachers: (), year : "",profondeur: int, body) = { //modulable design
   set document(author: authors, title: title) set page(numbering: "1", number-align: right)